TheG00dLad/Embedded-Systems/README.md

 ![ADC good res](https://github.com/user-attachments/assets/761d9934-ebab-4d6e-8e1b-d9ab3ac7db72)

 Lowering the prescaler fixed this issue.
-Outputted was a sine wave which had some quantisiation, but at a acceptable frequency.
+Outputted was a sine wave which had some quantisiation, but at a acceptable frequency of 44.1kHz.

 Using the Echo function in the systick then created a sinewave, but playing them together meant the output was two waveforms summer together, which was visible.
+The system can now be confirmed as inputing and outputting the as intended.

 ![Echo 2](https://github.com/user-attachments/assets/770f1356-a0af-45c2-b403-23c5151726c8)
 ![Echo 1](https://github.com/user-attachments/assets/b0eaf05b-08f6-4ab9-9e52-c61080af572a)